k14lb3/mc-delivery-clone/README.md

 # MC Delivery Clone

-Website I made when I was first studying HTML, CSS, and Javascript. lol
+Website I made when I was first studying HTML, CSS, and Javascript.
+Not responsive tho. lol

 ## Disclaimer